Quezon City: Architecture

-The architecture of Quezon City varies greatly.
-It features wide variety of architectural styles such as art deco, brutalist, international modern, postmodern and the contemporary style.
+The architecture in Quezon City features a wide variety of architectural styles, such as Art Deco, Brutalist, International Modern, Postmodern and Contemporary styles.
 The city also has numerous monuments and museums.
-When the city was created in 1939, Art Deco was the prevailing architectural style, moving forward from the colonial designs of Bahay na bato by the Spanish, and the neoclassical style by the Americans.
+When the city was created in 1939, Art Deco was the prevailing architectural style, moving forward from the colonial designs of Bahay na bato by the Spanish, and the Neoclassical style by the Americans.
 The choice of designing buildings in contemporary international style was intentional to show that the Philippines was moving forward since it was anticipating independence in 1945.

-The Quezon Memorial Shrine, which was built from 1952 to 1978, was designed in Art Deco style.
+The Quezon Memorial Shrine, which was built from 1952 to 1978, was designed in the Art Deco style.
 It became the city's symbol and at its base was a museum and mausoleum dedicated to the late Manuel L. Quezon and his wife Aurora.
 When the city became the capital in 1948, a lot of government buildings transferred from Manila to Quezon City.
 Numerous government buildings were built during the terms of President Elpidio Quirino, Ramon Magsaysay, Carlos P. Garcia, Diosdado Macapagal and Ferdinand Marcos.
-However, it was only during the term of Marcos that began the filipinization of architecture.
+However, it was only during the term of Marcos that began the Filipinization of architecture.
 Numerous government hospitals in the city such as the Lung Center of the Philippines, Philippine Heart Center, and the Kidney Center of the Philippines were built and regarded as "designer" hospitals.
 Traditional Filipino design motifs were incorporated in government buildings such as the Batasang Pambansa, which drew inspiration from the Bahay Kubo and the Bahay na bato.
 Most of the government buildings and structures built during the time of Marcos were associated with the "edifice complex" of the Marcoses.